mantidproject/mantid/docs/source/algorithms/IndexSatellitePeaks-v1.rst

 Related Algorithms
 ------------------

-- :ref:`RefineSatellitePeaks <algm-RefineSatellitePeaks-v1>` can be used to
+- :ref:`FindSatellitePeaks <algm-FindSatellitePeaks-v1>` can be used to
   obtain a workspace of satellite peak positions in fractional HKL that is required for input to this algorithm.